oracle/python-cx_Oracle/doc/src/api_manual/module.rst

     used for any given shard in a sharded database.
 This value is ignored if the Oracle client library version is less than 18.3.

+    The stmtcachesize parameter, if specified, is expected to be an integer which specifies the initial value of :data:`~SessionPool.stmtcachesize`.

     .. note::

         This method is an extension to the DB API definition.

     .. versionchanged:: 8.2

-        For consistency and compliance with the PEP 8 naming style, the parameter `waitTimeout` was renamed to `wait_timeout`, the parameter `maxLifetimeSession` was renamed to `max_lifetime_session`, the
-        parameter `sessionCallback` was renamed to `session_callback` and the parameter `maxSessionsPerShard` was renamed to
+        The parameter `stmtcachesize` was added.
+For consistency and compliance with the PEP 8 naming style, the parameter `waitTimeout` was renamed to `wait_timeout`, the parameter `maxLifetimeSession` was renamed to `max_lifetime_session`, the parameter `sessionCallback` was renamed to `session_callback` and the parameter `maxSessionsPerShard` was renamed to `max_sessions_per_shard`.
-        `max_sessions_per_shard`.
 The old names will continue to work as keyword parameters for a period of time.

 .. function:: Time(hour, minute, second)